cscart/docs/user_guide/addons/access_restrictions/ar_settings.rst

 Administrator area settings
 ***************************

-The following parameters define access rules to the administration panel.
+The following parameters define access rules to the Administration panel.

-*	**Allow Login to the admin area from specified IPs only** - If selected, the administration panel can be accessed from a limited range of IP-addresses defined in the **Add-ons → Access restrictions** section.
+*	**Allow login to the admin area from specified IPs only** - If selected, the administration panel can be accessed from a limited range of IP-addresses defined in the **Add-ons → Access restrictions** section.

 .. important::